Rustic Cherry Tart (Easy Cherry Galette)

-I’m in love with Summer fruit pies, especially free-form rustic tarts, also known as galettes.
+I’m in love with summer fruit pies, especially free-form rustic tarts, also known as galettes.
 You can make them with homemade or refrigerated pie dough.
-The best part is there’s no fuss trying to fit the crust into a pie pan and you don’t have to worry about making perfectly crimped edges.
+The best part is there’s no fuss trying to fit the crust into a pie pan, and you don’t have to worry about making perfectly crimped edges.

 With this Rustic Cherry Tart recipe, you simply roll out the dough, layer on the filling, and fold the dough over the fruit and bake.
 Truly, it is easy as pie!